 AN INFORMAL GUIDE: The following is a series of informal responses to questions most frequently asked about rules and procedures at NDSU.
-For further information, please refer to the current NDSU University Catalogue Bulletin (About the Catalog < North Dakota State University (ndsu.edu)), your advisor, the Office of Registration & Records in Ceres 110, or Bison Connection in the Memorial Union.
+For further information, please refer to the current NDSU Catalog (https://catalog.ndsu.edu/), your advisor, Administrative Office in Sudro 123, the Office of Registration & Records in Ceres 110, or Bison Connection in the Memorial Union.